dominiks01/Basket-Splitter/Readme.md

 \text{ ,where } n \text{ is the number of delivery options and } k \text{ is the maximum number of sets used.}
 $$

+QED

 ## MinSetCover

-This is classic reduction of SetCover Problem to ILP.
+Now when we do know how to reduce SetCover to ILP we can move to ```MinSetCover Problem```.
-Now to get MinCoverSet, we need to optimize the value of
+All we need to do now is to optimize value of

 $$
 min(\sum_{i=1}^{n} z_i)